harvardAMR/harvardAMR.github.io/mission.md

 <!-- Content -->
 <h2 id="content">Introduction</h2>
-<p>The development of effective antibiotic therapy has likely prevented tens of millions of
+<p>The development of antibiotic therapy has prevented tens of millions of
-infection-related deaths, but the evolution and spread of multidrug-resistant pathogens critically threatens the status quo.
-The population-wide projected impact of antimicrobial resistance has been estimated to entail considerable increases in both the morbidity and mortality of infectious diseases resulting in dramatic increases in healthcare spending.
+infection-related deaths, but the evolution of multidrug-resistant pathogens threatens the status quo.
+The projected impacts of antimicrobial resistance are dramatic increases in both the morbidity, mortality, and healthcare costs of infectious diseases.
 Harvard Antimicrobial Resistance (HAMR) @ GSAS was founded to bring together the broader Harvard community to address this pressing challenge on all fronts, from understanding the basic science of resistance to studying economic interventions for incentivizing drug development.
-To adequately address a problem of this scope will require a concerted and coordinated effort between policymakers, clinicians, scientists, and more, and we believe HAMR can play an important role in catalyzing these discussions.
 Our work falls broadly under two areas: community engagement and political advocacy.
 </p>
 <div class="row">
 	<div class="6u 12u$(small)">